cleantomcd/crudjava/README.md

-A simple CRUD application, with HTTP requests (GET, PUT, POST, DELETE, PATCH).
+A simple CRUD application, with HTTP requests (GET, PUT, POST, DELETE, PATCH) and authentication.